PSG Retrospective Datamining

 Enrollment is complete.

-The Parkinson Study Group (PSG), under the direction of Tanya Simuni, MD (Northwestern University), and Kevin Biglan, MD, MPH (University of Rochester), is conducting a multi-center, randomized, double-blind, placebo-controlled study of isradipine in individuals with early Parkinson disease (PD) called STEADY-PD III.
+The Parkinson Study Group (PSG), under the direction of Tanya Simuni, MD (Northwestern University), and Robert G. Holloway, MD, MPH (University of Rochester), is conducting a multi-center, randomized, double-blind, placebo-controlled study of isradipine in individuals with early Parkinson disease (PD) called STEADY-PD III.
 The purpose of STEADY-PD III is to assess the potential effect of isradipine on slowing the progression of PD.
-Approximately 56 research centers across North America will enroll up to 336 subjects.

 Isradipine is a medication that is approved for the treatment of high blood pressure by the Food and Drug Administration Agency (FDA), but not for the treatment of PD.
 Isradipine has been shown to have a neuroprotective effect in preclinical models of parkinsonism (Chan, Guzman et al. 2007).
 A recently completed Phase II study funded by the MJFF in a PD population demonstrated that isradipine is safe and well tolerated up to the dose of 10 mg (2013).